 Named for coal deposits found in the area, Carbon River is located in the park’s northwest corner.
 This part of Mount Rainier National Park receives consistently high amounts of rainfall so the climate and plant communities found here resemble that of a temperate rainforest.

-The Carbon River road was washed out by the 2006 flood and is open to vehicles only to the Carbon River Ranger Station at the park boundary.
+The Carbon River Road was washed out by the 2006 Flood and is closed to vehicles past to the park boundary.
 Bicycle and pedestrian traffic are permitted on the remainder of the road inside the park, which has been converted into a trail.
-Carbon is reached via the Carbon River road, off of State Route 165.
+Carbon is reached via the Carbon River Road, off of State Route 165.
 NOTE: Due to a large number of fallen trees, the Carbon River Trail (former road) is temporarily impassible for bicyclists and challenging for hikers.
 Thanks for your patience while crews work to clear the road. (updated 1/22/21)

 Set in a glacial basin surrounded by fragile wildflower meadows, Mowich Lake is the largest and deepest lake in Mount Rainier National Park.
 Mowich Lake is open for fishing and non-motorized boating.
 The area is generally open mid-July to mid-October.
 Mowich is reached via State Route 165.
 The road is unpaved after the first three miles and may be rough.